kotae4/BasicContainerizedAPI/README.md

 pdoc also provides a way of documenting variables / fields using the same format. pdoc will interpret these docstrings as markdown (along with some common markdown extensions).
 Refer to their website for more details.
 This is not a pdoc tutorial and I am not associated with pdoc in any way.

 1. Install pdoc via `pip install pdoc`
-2. Generate the documentation via `pdoc ./main.py`
+2. Generate the documentation via `pdoc basicwebapi`

 The above invocation will automatically open your web browser and point it at pdoc's internal webserver.
 This is good for active development.
 When finished, export the HTML to the docs folder like this:
-1. `pdoc ./main.py -o ./docs`
+1. `pdoc basicwebapi -o ./docs`

+### Running Tests ###

+This project uses pytest.
+Each test is contained in a file that begins with `test_` and each test function begins with `test_` as well.
+Refer to pytest documentation for more info.
+This is not a pytest tutorial and I am not affiliated with pytest in any way.

+1. Install pytest and coverage via `pip install pytest coverage`
+2. Run pytest via `pytest`
+3. Run coverage via `coverage run -m pytest`
+4. See the coverage report via `coverage report` or output to htmlconv/index.html via `coverage html`